marcos-sem-s/datacamp-exercises/Understanding Data Engineering/02 - Storing data.md

 - [ ] Semi-structured data allows some flexibility that structured data doesn't: different observations have different sizes.
 - [x] Structured data makes it harder to draw relationships with other data tables.

+> Good job!
+This statement is completely false: structured data make it super easy to draw relationships between tables.

 <br>

 ## What's the difference